-It aims to directly connect The Port to the Adelaide City CBD via a low-stress, secure & convenient bike-way:
+It directly connects The Port to the Adelaide City CBD via a low-stress, secure & convenient bike-way:

 - avoiding main roads